Switch your gran!

-If they do nothing else, get your gran to set up a monthly direct debit – it's usually around 6% cheaper than any other way of paying (see the Energy Direct Debits guide).
+If they do nothing else, get your gran to set up a monthly direct debit – they could save £75/year (see the Energy Direct Debits guide).

 For maximum savings, combine it with:

 Switching to the cheapest tariff and saving £100s.
-If you're one of the 70% of people on a standard variable tariff, savings of £200+/year are possible if you opt for a cheap deal.
+If you're one of the 60% of people on a standard variable tariff, savings of £300+/year are possible if you opt for a cheap deal.

 Always give meter readings.
 Give your supplier regular meter readings and it'll always give you a more accurate bill.
 If you don't, you may find you're paying for high estimates.
 Virtually all suppliers allow you to do this over the phone.